marmelab/react-admin/docs/Translation.md

 }
 ```

-All core translations are in the `aor` namespace, in order to prevent collisions with your own custom translations.
+All core translations are in the `ra` namespace, in order to prevent collisions with your own custom translations.
 The root key used at runtime is determined by the value of the `locale` prop.

-The default messages are available [here](https://github.com/marmelab/react-admin/blob/master/src/i18n/messages.js).
+The default messages are available [here](https://github.com/marmelab/react-admin/blob/master/packages/ra-language-english/index.js).

 ## Translating Resource and Field Names